nxskok/pasias/docs/11-tidying-and-selecting-data.md

 evaluates this way rather than doing the addition first and getting
 54. BODMAS and all that.

-The `gather` approach works for these too.
-Rename the columns as `yes` and `no`, and then give the "what makes them the same" column a name like `helmet`.
+The `pivot_longer` approach works for these too.
+Rename the columns as `yes` and `no`, and then give the `names_to` column a name like `helmet`.
-Give the "what makes them different" column a name like `what2`, to make it easier to remove later.
-And then do the same with the others, one `gather` at a time.
+Give the `values_to` column a name like
+`what2`, to make it easier to remove later.
+And then do the same with the others, one `pivot_longer` at a time.
+(Keep all the columns, and then discard them at the end if you want.
+That way you don't risk deleting something you might need later.)